remirror/remirror/docs/react/create-editor.md

     content: '<p>Initial content</p>',

     // Place the cursor at the start of the document.
 This an also be set to
-    // `end` or a numbered position.
+    // `end`, `all` or a numbered position.
     selection: 'start',

     // Set the string handler which means the content provided will be
-    // automatically handled as html.
-Markdown is also available when the
+    // automatically handled as html. `markdown` is also available when the
-    // `markdown` extension is added to the editor.
+    // `MarkdownExtension` is added to the editor.
     stringHandler: 'html',
   });